 What is uterine artery embolization?

-Uterine artery embolization shrinks fibroids by blocking off their blood supply.
-The doctor injects very small particles into the arteries that supply the fibroids.
+Uterine fibroid embolization shrinks fibroids by blocking off their blood supply.
+The doctor injects very small particles like sand into the arteries that supply the fibroids.
 The particles stick to the vessel wall.
 This causes a clot to develop that blocks off the blood supply.
 Once the blood supply is gone, the fibroids shrink.
-Your symptoms usually ease or go away.
+Your symptoms usually ease or go away over time.

 The procedure is done by a doctor called an interventional radiologist.
 This doctor specializes in treating conditions without using major surgery.
 Instead he or she uses small tools plus imaging tests.
 These tests may be X-rays, CT scans, MRI, fluoroscopy, or ultrasound.